Last updated on June 8th, 2021

 Cooking on the stove:

 - Put the broken rice in a heavy-bottom pot.
 Add water.
 Bring it to a boil and then add pandan leaves and sugar.
-Lower the heat to medium and simmer until the black glutinous rice is broken, soft, and gooey, this may take 2 hours or longer.
-If you break the rice grains into smaller pieces as I suggested, it may not take that long.
+Lower the heat to medium and simmer until the black glutinous rice is broken, soft, and gooey, this may take 45 minutes to 1 hour or longer.
 Stir it to prevent catching at the bottom of the pot every now and then.
 You may need to add water if the water dries up before the glutinous rice turns soft and gooey and has the thick porridge consistency

 Cooking with Instant Pot Pressure Cooker: